 a good measure, packed together, shaken down, and overflowing,

-ed into your lap.
+will be poured into your lap.

 For the measure with which you measure